Edmonton: Performing arts

+Allard Hall is a multi-venue building for theatrical and musical performance on the MacEwan University Campus in downtown Edmonton.
+Included in this building is the Triffo Theatre a 415-seat, the main performance space.

+The Ukrainian Dnipro Ensemble of Edmonton, along with other Ukrainian choirs such as the Ukrainian Male Chorus of Edmonton, helps preserve the Ukrainian musical culture within the parameters of the Canadian multicultural identity in Edmonton.

 Festivals

 Edmonton hosts several large festivals each year, contributing to its nickname, "Canada's Festival City".
 Downtown Edmonton's Churchill Square host numerous festivals each summer.
 The Works Art & Design Festival, which takes place from late June to early July, showcases Canadian and international art and design from well-known award-winning artists as well as emerging and student artists.
 The Edmonton International Street Performer's Festival takes place in mid-July and is the biggest of its kind in North America.
 The TD Edmonton International Jazz Festival takes place in late June and, along with Montreal, were the first jazz festivals in Canada.

 Edmonton's main summer festival is K-Days, formerly Klondike Days, Capital Ex and originally the Edmonton Exhibition.
 Founded in 1879, the Edmonton Exhibition was originally an annual fair and exhibition that eventually adopted a gold rush theme, becoming Klondike Days in the 1960s.
 Northlands, the operators, renamed the festival "Edmonton's Capital Ex" or "Capital Ex" in 2006.
 In 2012 Edmonton Northlands conducted a poll to rename the festival that resulted in changing the name to "K-Days".
-The Canadian Finals Rodeo was held in Edmonton from 1974 to 2017, but moved to Red Deer in 2018 due to the closure of the Coliseum.
+The Canadian Finals Rodeo was held in Edmonton from 1974 to 2017, but moved to Red Deer in 2018 due to the closure of the Northlands Coliseum.
+It moved back to Edmonton in 2024 and will be held at Rogers Place through 2026.

 The Edmonton International Fringe Festival, held in mid-August, is the largest fringe theatre festival in North America.
-Also in August Edmonton hosts the Edmonton Folk Music Festival, the fourth major folk festival in Canada.
-Other summer festivals in and around Edmonton include the Edmonton Heritage Festival, Taste of Edmonton, Chaos Alberta Festival, Interstellar Rodeo, Big Valley Jamboree, Pigeon Lake Music Festival, Edmonton Rockfest, Edmonton International Reggae Jamboree Festival, Edmonton Blues Festival and Cariwest.
+The Edmonton Folk Music Festival is also held in August.
+It was the fourth major Canadian folk festival to be created and has the largest budget for talent of Canada festivals.
+Other summer festivals in and around Edmonton include the Edmonton Heritage Festival, Taste of Edmonton, the Edmonton Pride Festival, Chaos Alberta Festival, Interstellar Rodeo, Big Valley Jamboree, Pigeon Lake Music Festival, Edmonton Rockfest, Edmonton International Reggae Jamboree Festival, Edmonton Blues Festival and Cariwest.
 Edmonton also hosts a number of winter festivals, one of the oldest being the Silver Skate Festival.
 Others are Flying Canoe Volant, Ice on Whyte and the Ice Magic Festival.